TarkustheJaguar/TarkRandomiser/README.md

 # tarkusthejaguar.github.io
 Changes:
-21/09/22 :
+21/09/22 : <br>
-Updated CSS to remove overlap, optimise results, resolve some resolution issues, and simplify the code Updated HTML to simplify 'Reroll' process
+Updated CSS to remove overlap, optimise results, resolve some resolution issues, and simplify the code <br>
+Updated HTML to simplify 'Reroll' process
 Updated JavaScript to reflect new Event.target variables due to HTML changes.
 Also removed now obsoleted functions.
+Added class icons and updated Javascript to reflect this ability Modified CSS for more multi-resolution optimisation - still incomplete